Todor Zhivkov: Economic

-In 1985 Mikhail Gorbachev visited Bulgaria and reportedly pressured Zhivkov to make the country more competitive economically.
+In 1985, Soviet leader Mikhail Gorbachev visited Bulgaria and reportedly pressured Zhivkov to make the country more competitive economically.
 This led to a Bulgarian version of the Soviet perestroika program.
 After a round of failed experimental measures, in January 1989 the Party issued Decree Number 56.
 This decree established "firms" as the primary unit of economic management.
 In a fundamental departure from the socialist prohibition of private citizens hiring labour, as many as ten people could now be hired permanently, and an unlimited number could be hired on temporary contracts.
 This last round of reforms by the Zhivkov regime confused rather than improved economic performance.
-However, statistics on growth for 1986-88 still indicated a 5.5% annual rate, up from the 3.7% rate achieved during the previous five-year plan.
+However, statistics on growth for 1986–88 still indicated a 5.5% annual rate, up from the 3.7% rate achieved during the previous five-year plan.